 These can be mounted onto a desk or mic stand in a matter of seconds and work exactly as the name implies.
 The filter’s screen takes the brunt of the air escaping your mouth, so the pop is practically inaudible upon reaching the microphone.

 The proximity effect is one of the most common recording problems that plague at-home and studio artists alike.
 It occurs as you speak closer to the mic, low-frequency sounds increase in volume.
-While this isn’t as detrimental to conference calls, it can negatively impact professional recordings—forcing you to spend more time processing your audio track.
-Some mics, like the venerable Shure SM58, minimize bass response to counteract the proximity effect.
+While this isn’t as detrimental to conference calls, it can negatively impact professional recordings — forcing you to spend more time processing your audio track.
+Some handheld mics, like the venerable Shure SM58, minimize bass response to compensate for the proximity effect.

-An easy way to neutralize this effect is by speaking at a consistent distance from the microphone; 6” is a good rule of thumb.
+An easy way to accomodate this effect is by speaking at a consistent distance from the microphone — six inches is a good rule of thumb.
 When recording, try not to sway too far toward or away from the mic.
-If all else fails, you can apply and tweak a high-pass filter in Audacity, or your Digital Audio Workstation of choice.
+If all else fails, you can apply and tweak a high-pass filter in Audacity, or your digital audio workstation (DAW) of choice.

 What’s more, make sure you’re speaking into the correct side of the microphone.
 This sounds silly but some mics, like the Blue Ember, require you to place the capsule even and parallel to your mouth, rather than speaking directly into the top of the grill.
-Proper microphone placement can greatly improve clarity and minimize distortion.
+Proper microphone placement can greatly improve clarity and provide consistent sound quality.

 If you’re recording outside, your greatest enemy is the wind.
 Waiting out the weather is an option, but an unpredictable and inefficient one.
 Instead, you’re better off getting a dead cat.
 Don’t worry, it’s not as horrific as it sounds.
 The unfortunately-named dead cats are fuzzy windscreens with an acoustic foam interior.
 Sure, they won’t block out hurricane-level winds, but you should avoid recording in extreme conditions anyway.